jprice628/Prelude/README.md

    more information:
    https://github.com/microsoft/terminal?tab=readme-ov-file#other-install-methods

+4. Configure Windows Terminal.
+    - Open the settings.
+One the Startup page, set the default profile to Powershell.
+    - Select Powershell under Profiles on the left menu.
+    - Expand the Appearance section, and change the font face to Cousine Nerd Font Mono.

-4. Install Git.
+5. Install Git.
 Use winget: `winget install --id Git.Git -e --source winget`

 ## TODO
 - Install and configure Neovim.
 See https://github.com/jprice628/NeovimConfig